flimflam-austin/hugo-cms-test/content/quick_reads/20210318-atlanta-shooting/index.md

       * 24 hours after the attack investigators say it’s too early to confirm motive.

-      * Broader context: The shooting comes amid **reports of a wave of violent and verbal attacks against Asian Americans during the pandemic.** A new report details nearly 3,800 “hate incidents” in the last year against Asian Americans, the majority targeting women.
+      * Broader context: The shooting comes amid**reports of a wave of violent and verbal attacks against Asian Americans during the pandemic.** A new report details nearly 3,800 “hate incidents” in the last year against Asian Americans, the majority targeting women.
     _key: 8783bd057dd1
   - order: 4
+    useCheckmark: false
     body: >-
       > “We’re not yet clear about the motive.
 But I do want to say to our Asian American community that we stand with you and understand how this has